ks1rxn/SpaceHackathon/README.md

     }
 }
 ```
-This organization reminds ECS paradigm, but is very simplified and component-system idea is used only to implement inside logic of objects, not throughout all code.
+This way of structuring reminds ECS paradigm, but is very simplified and component-system idea is used only to implement inside logic of objects, not throughout code.
-It is done this way because I think that separation of logic and data is very convinient way of code organization and help to implement SRP, but for small projects like this pure ECS is overengineering.
+It is done this way because I think that separation of logic and data makes code clear and helps to implement SRP, but for small projects like this pure ECS is overengineering.

 Internally a common game object is controlled by a pushdown automata <a href="http://gameprogrammingpatterns.com/state.html">Game Programming Patterns/State</a>  with event queue.
 All components are shared between all states.
 But set of systems may be different for each state.

 This is basic idea of architecture which is now in development.
-Despite there are some unresolved yet issues, generally it works fine.
+Despite there being some yet to be resolved issues, generally it works fine.
 Old version of code can be found outside of SpaceHackathon namespace.